linkedin/rest.li/src/protocol.md

 - A second query parameter will be used to pass a set of different search criteria.
 The name of this query parameter is set in the [BatchFinder method annotation](/rest.li/batch_finder_resource_method#method-annotation-and-parameters).
 For example, with @BatchFinder(value="findUsers", batchParam="batchCriteria"), the batch query parameter name is "batchCriteria".
 The type of this query parameter is a List.
+- "q" cannot be used as a name for query parameters.
+It is reserved for passing Finder's method name.
+For URL constructed which uses both "bq" and "q", e.g. " {resource}?bq={bq_argument}&q={q_argument}", it will be interpreted as using "q_argument" as a finder method name and "bq_argument" as argument for a query parameter named "bq".

 Different data type has different representation in Rest.li protocol 1.0 and 2.0.
 See more details in [Rest.li Protocol](/rest.li/spec/protocol).